 There’s potential for abuse here.
 An app developer can copy all the information that you expose to them and keep it forever, even if you de-authorize the app from access to the network later.
 Some questions that come to mind:

-What will be done with the information I make available to your app?
+What will you do with the information I make available to your app?

 Who will have access to it?
 For example, unless you pay LinkedIn big bucks you do not have access to every member’s information.
 But an app can (and in one case I’ve seen, does) expose every attendee’s LinkedIn profile to all other attendees.

-For how long will that access be made available?
+For how long will you make that access available?

 Will the app developer eventually destroy the information retrieved during the event?

-What are the consequences if the app’s security is breached?
+What are the consequences if someone breaches the app’s security?
 Can the attacker take over the compromised social media accounts?